Welcome to Beerup Law!

-Missouri has some of the toughest drug laws in the nation.
-Illegal possession of any amount of any controlled substance other than less than 35 grams of marijuana is a class D felony with a sentence of up to 7 years in prison.
+Missouri has some of the strictest drug laws in the nation.
+Illegal possession of any amount of any controlled substance is a class D felony with a sentence of up to 7 years in prison (except marijuana, see here).
 The penalties for offenses like manufacturing, delivery, or trafficking are more severe.
 In other words, you must hire a lawyer if you have been charged with a drug crime in Missouri.
-Your freedom is on the line and you really don't need a felony on your record that can affect your employment, schooling, or housing.
+Your freedom is on the line, and you don't need a felony on your record that can affect your employment, schooling, or housing.
 Chances are good that, since you are on a website for a criminal defense lawyer, you are already aware of the severe penalties and might have even decided to hire a lawyer.
 You are probably trying to decide which lawyer to hire and looking for answers to some commonly asked questions.

 Can You Get Your Drug Charges Dismissed?

 Maybe.
-It is almost certain that you will not be able to get it done yourself, but if you hire a good defense attorney with experience in defending drug cases you have a chance.
+It is almost certain that you will not be able to get it done yourself, but you have a chance if you hire a good defense attorney with experience in defending drug cases.
 Drug charges are usually more amenable to dismissal than other criminal cases.
-In most instances, the state must conduct a legal search and prove that you were knowingly in possession of a substance proven to be illegal.
+In most instances, the state must conduct a legal search and prove that you knowingly possessed a substance proven to be illegal.
 Sometimes they make mistakes along the way, and an experienced defense attorney knows how to find them.
 Additionally, there are diversion programs available that can keep a felony charge off your record.

 Dismissal for Illegal Search